futoin/specs/draft/ftn3_iface_definition.md

 * Adding additional result fields to existing result variables
     * Invoker must ignore additional result variables, if function is called through parent interface (it should ignore additional result variable in general)
+    * Note: it is not allowed to change "rawresult" flag

 *Note: multiple interface inheritance is not supported at the moment*